-Disney make amazing movies but they also have a few books under the belt, and have turned our classic favourite books into magical movies too.
+Disney makes amazing movies but they also have a few books under the belt and have turned our classic favourite books into magical movies too.
+So, to stay emersed in the magic, why not read them.
 Here are 10 Disney books you must read.

 Peter Pan is one of my favourite Disney movies.
 I have a tradition of watching it before my birthday every year and lament that I’m actually growing up.

 The original book is also a favourite of mine.
 Disney changed quite a lot about the book, which is to be expected.
 Peter Pan is the only book I’ve read where the protagonists are children and feel like kids.
 Many authors can’t pull of writing characters younger than them, but J.M Barrie did and that’s what makes Peter Pan so magical.